 If you are struggling with your beatmaking, I encourage you to try FL Studio.
 Their LIFETIME free updates are absolutely amazing, and their support team is wonderful.

-I’m here to help you learn how to make beats with FL Studio, as I’m now an approved FL Studio trainer, and have my Beatmaker Training Platform with tons of FL Studio courses.
+I’m here to help you learn how to make beats with FL Studio, as I’m now a Recognized FL Studio trainer, and have my Beatmaker Training Platform with tons of FL Studio courses.
 (There’s also a questions area where you can ask me questions when you’re a member, and I’ll respond back fast!)

 Remember, it’s usually the lack of the producer’s abilities and skills, rather than the capabilities of the DAW.
 You have to put your time in to learn this craft of beatmaking, and if you do, you will truly feel the true reward of saying, “Yes, I made that beat from scratch!”.
 (And yes, FL Studio is more than capable to be called your only DAW you use, just like I do!)